saymrwulf/uhd/notes.md

-2014-02-27T07:33:00 - Minor doc updates: linking to article on quantization (uhd) 2014-02-27T22:32:00 - Implementing approach from a new paper read last night (uhd) 2014-02-27T03:36:00 - Late-night bugfix on financial RL environment (uhd)
+2014-02-27T07:33:00 - Minor doc updates: linking to article on quantization (uhd) 2014-02-27T22:32:00 - Implementing approach from a new paper read last night (uhd) 2014-02-27T03:36:00 - Late-night bugfix on financial RL environment (uhd) 2014-03-11T05:52:00 - Implementing approach from a new paper read last night (uhd)